Sukhoi Su-25: Russian service

 On 24 February 2022, Russia reported the loss of an Su-25 due to "pilot error."
-On 1 March, a Russian Su-25SM piloted by Ruslan Rudnev was lost over Ukraine.
+On 1 March, a Russian Su-25SM was lost over Ukraine.
 The next day, another Russian Su-25SM, registration number RF-91961 - Red 07, was shot down in Makariv, Ukraine.
 On 4 March, two Russian Su-25SMs, the first with registration number RF-93026, were lost over Volnovakha, Ukraine.
 The second, with callsign Red 04, was lost along with its pilot.
 Images of the aircraft wrecks were displayed on social media.
-On 7 March, an Su-25 strike aircraft flown by Russian pilot Oleg Chervov was lost during a combat mission in Ukraine.
+On 7 March, an Su-25 was lost during a combat mission in Ukraine.
 On 10 March, one Su-25 with registration number RF-91969 was shot down near Kyiv and the pilot killed.
 On 14 March, a Russian Su-25 was damaged by enemy fire, likely MANPADs, but managed to return to its base.
 On 24 May Ukraine claimed to have shot down retired Major General Kanamat Botashev flying an Su-25 using a Stinger missile.
 It was unknown if he was in service, or a private military contractor.

+On 22 October 2023, Ukraine claimed to have shot down five Russian Su-25s, over the preceding ten days, during fighting in Donetsk.

+In late April 2024, Su-25s were flying unimpeded over Chasiv Yar, which, according to military analyst Rob Lee, indicated “a clear sign of a lack of Ukrainian air defense ammunition.”

-On 27 May Ukraine claimed to have shot down a retired Russian pilot, Colonel Nikolai Markov, who was reportedly flying an Su-25 over the Luhansk region.
+On 4 May 2024, the 110th Mechanized Brigade (Ukraine) claimed to have shot down a Su-25 over Donetsk Oblast.

+As of October 24, 2025, Russia has been visually confirmed to have lost at least 40 Su-25s (38 destroyed, 2 damaged).